-A Special Resolution, numbered 12 in the Notice of Annual General Meeting, will be put to Shareholders at the 2021 AGM for their approval to renew the Company's authority to purchase in the market a maximum of 7,940,350 Ordinary Shares (10% of the shares in issue at 3 March 2021).
-Such authority will expire on the date of the Annual General Meeting in 2022 or after a period of 15 months from the date of the passing of the Resolution, whichever is the earlier.
+A Special Resolution, numbered 13 in the Notice of Annual General Meeting, will be put to Shareholders at the 2021 AGM for their approval to renew the Company's authority to purchase in the market a maximum of 16,717,318 Ordinary Shares (14.99% of the shares in issue at 7 April 2021).
+Such authority will expire on the date of the AGM in 2022, or after a period of 15 months from the date of the passing of the Resolution, whichever is the earlier.

+The Board intends to use this authority to continue its share buy-back policy.
 Purchases of shares will be made within guidelines established from time to time by the Board, but only if it is considered that such purchases would be to the advantage of the Company and its Shareholders when taken as a whole.
 Purchases will be made in the market at prices below the prevailing NAV per share.
-Under the FCA Listing Rules, the maximum price that may be paid on the exercise of this authority must not exceed 105% of the average of the mid-market quotations for the shares over the five business days immediately preceding the date of purchase.
+Under the FCA Listing Rules the maximum price that may be paid on the exercise of this authority must not exceed 105% of the average of the mid-market quotations for the shares over the five business days immediately preceding the date of purchase.
 The minimum price that may be paid is 10p per share.
 In making purchases, the Company will deal only with member firms of the London Stock Exchange.
-Any shares which are purchased may be cancelled, or held in treasury.
+Any shares that are purchased will be cancelled, and not available for reissue, or held in treasury.
+Once held in treasury, such shares may be cancelled or sold for cash.